reqnroll/Reqnroll.VisualStudio/doc/AssetsAndEvents.md

 ### Project Settings Events

-* SettingsInitialized -- fired when the project settings have been loaded successfuly for the first time.
+* SettingsInitialized -- fired when the project settings have been loaded successfully for the first time.
   * Fired on UI thread